 It is the conviction of the College that a core experience of courses should be required for all students at Marist.
 The core should expose students to a variety of disciplines outside of their major fields.
 Furthermore, each core experience should be very special.
 Each should not only broaden the student's intellectual horizons but should also:

-- 1. confront basic value questions of a discipline - 2. expose the discipline's methodological approach to knowledge - 3. teach demonstrable skills associated with the discipline employ the content of the discipline to achieve all of the above.
+1. confront basic value questions of a discipline

+2. expose the discipline's methodological approach to knowledge employ the content of the discipline to achieve all of the above.
 This content should be appropriate for a beginning student.